CSI Financial Planning I (FP I) study guide with topic weights, chapter and section lessons, review tools, and matching web practice.

 Keep cash flow, tax, investments, retirement, estate, and insurance tied to the same client facts instead of solving each domain in isolation.

-Use the study plan for the first structured pass, the cheat sheet for faster recall, and the exact practice page when you are ready for mixed review.
+Use the study plan for the first structured pass, the cheat sheet for faster recall, and practice questions when you are ready for mixed review.

 Learn how CSI FP I tests investment theory, risk and return, account location, registered plans, and basic recommendation fit in a Canadian planning context.